IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 limitation enforced by the blockchain itself.
 Therefore we must adapt our model to allow for it.
-Once again we have a choice: we *could* specify that every ``Pay`` action costs at least the minimum Ada, even if the :hsobj:`Plutus.Contract.Test.ContractModel.Action` contains a lower payment, *or* we can restrict ``Pay`` actions to amounts greater than or equal to the minimum.
+Once again we have a choice: we *could* specify that every ``Pay`` action costs at least the minimum Ada, even if the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` contains a lower payment, *or* we can restrict ``Pay`` actions to amounts greater than or equal to the minimum.
 We choose the latter, because it is simpler to express--we just tighten the precondition for ``Pay``: